yarlagaddalakshmi97/GraduateTrainingProgram2019/README.md

 [Advanced Git](https://mylearning.accenture.com/myl-ui/learner/activityDetails?referrer=search&activityID=1203915&source=myLearning&refresh=1168.061642315835)

+**Note**:
+The Samples Folder will provide the formats for the Submissions (For SQL & Python). e.g For SQL Assignments, the template for Solution submission will be provided.

 Please register and Complete the Trainings from the following Online MOOC's.
 Upload all of your results of Challenges into your respective Github Pages.
 (Use Sign in with GitHub Option)

 ## CodeSchool (Git & SQL):